 There is so much pollution and man-made obstacles on this Earth.
 I am thinking particularly of the the animals trapped and killed by the plastic which previously held soda and beer cans, or carried groceries.
 There is a Great Pacific Garbage Patch in the North Pacific Gyre; a plastic wasteland in our Ocean off the coast of Oregon and Washington.
 There is so much plastic, it has become a “dead zone.”

-I think of this because yesterday, a fine young King Snake crawled onto one of our Sanctuaries and was sighted near the Goddess Hathor Shrine.
+I think of this because not long ago, a fine young King Snake crawled onto one of our Sanctuaries and was sighted near the Goddess Hathor Shrine.
 King snakes are wonderful animals to have around when you are out in the woods where rattlesnakes also live.
 King snakes are called King snakes for a reason (they can eat rattlesnakes).
 Well this young lady snake managed to become ensnared in some horrible plastic netting; she had obviously been trying to untangle herself and she was truly hopelessly tied up.
 Somehow, just at the right time, one of our dedicants happened to be near Hathor’s shrine and saw the snake.
 He ran for scissors and spent 45 minutes carefully cutting away the netting which was wrapped around the snakes mouth and knotted around its body.

 The Goddess Wadjet (who is affiliated with Bastet) must have been with Hathor in the Shrine to protect the snake from further harm.